 About Remy's Good Day Fund

 Since the end of 2017, the Fund has devoted a significant amount of attention and funds annually to supporting solar initiatives on Tribal lands and in northern New Mexico villages.
-By the end of 2022, Remy has had the privilege of investing nearly $600,000.00 in support of solar programs.
-Individual grants have ranged from $5,000 to $33,000, averaging approximately $14,000.
+By the end of 2023, Remy has had the privilege of investing approximately $750,000.00 in support of solar and climate related programs.
+Individual grants have ranged from $5,000 to $33,000.

 Remy grants have varied widely in scope.
 They range from the solarization of buildings, to classes for Navajos living off-the-grid around Gallup, New Mexico, to learn about solar systems, their installation and maintenance for their own and their families' homes.
 We recognize that needs vary, and welcome diverse ideas about how solar energy can meet the unique needs of the communities we serve.